survivejs/webpack-book/manuscript/loading_assets/01_formats_supported.md

     rules: [
       {
         // Match files against RegExp
-        test: /\.css$/,
+        test: /\.js$/,

         // Apply loaders against it.
 These need to
         // be installed separately.
 In this case our
-        // project would need *style-loader* and *css-loader*.
+        // project would need *babel-loader*.
+This
+        // accepts an array of loaders as well.
-        use: ['style-loader', 'css-loader'],
+        use: 'babel-loader',

         // Restrict matching to a directory.
+This
-This also accepts an array of paths.
+        // also accepts an array of paths.
-        // Although optional, I prefer to set this (better performance,
+        // Although optional, I prefer to set this for
-        // clearer configuration).
+        // JavaScript source as it helps with
+        // performance and keeps the configuration cleaner.
         include: path.join(__dirname, 'app')
       }
     ]